 Our adventures in Harrison Hot Springs turned to the water as to truly appreciate the beauty of Harrison Lake you need to get out on it.
 Thanks to Harrison Eco Tours, I did just that.
 For $69 per person, you can book a spot on a scenic cruise down the Harrison River.
 Aside from the sunshine and green mountains that line the river, there’s plenty of wildlife to enjoy along the way.
 The area known as Harrison Mills is one of the best places in the world to spot a bald eagle.
 Between late fall and winter, there are thousands of eagles feeding on the salmon heavy rivers.
-Although I was visiting during eagle off-season, I did spot a couple of local ones that can’t be bothered to move on with the fish.

 Our tour concluded with a visit to where the Harrison and Fraser rivers meet.
-Much like the interesting mix of the Danube and Inn rivers I found in Passau Germany, the line is very distinct.
+Much like the interesting mix of the Danube and Inn rivers, I found in Passau Germany, the line is very distinct.
 The clear blue waters of the Harrison hit a wall of muddy-green that is the mighty Fraser.
 The result is a sight to see.

 Where to Eat

-After our boat tour our adventures in Harrison Hot Springs shifted from searching for eagles and Sasquatches to the towns best eats.
+After our boat tour, our adventures in Harrison Hot Springs shifted from searching for eagles and Sasquatches to the towns best eats.
 There are several tourist restaurants but only a couple caught my eye.
 Even though it does not come with a side of potato salad, something I came to realize is key to enjoying schnitzel in Vienna, the schnitzel at The Black Forest is not to be missed.
-There you can order up this Austrian specialty in a variety of ways or go all out with pork hocks and bratwurst.
+There you can order up this Austrian speciality in a variety of ways or go all out with pork hocks and bratwurst.
 Walking off this heavy meal along one of the shores beautiful paths is recommended.

 For drinks and pub food, or if you are just craving some Canadiana, make your way to the Old Settlers Pub.
 There you will find a long list of beers on tap in a cabin-like setting.